2023 Best Business Schools in Alabama

 Those who take out this much in loans have to make a monthly payment of about $441 if they are on a 10-year repayment plan.
 During the early years of their career, Tuskegee graduates make an average of $50,446 annually.

 Degree recipients from TROY accumulate an average of $28,305 in student debt by the time they complete their degree.
-For those students on a 10-year repayment plan, the average payment due each month is around $155.
+If you borrow this amount, expect your monthly student loan payment to be around $155, assuming you are on a 10-year repayment plan.
 Once they receive their degree, TROY graduates enter the workforce, making an average salary of $41,526 during the early year of their career.

 On average, students take out $33,336 in loans while pursuing their degree.
 Once they receive their degree, Faulkner graduates enter the workforce, making an average salary of $38,864 during the early year of their career.

-University of Montevallo did quite well in this year’s ranking of the best places for business students.
-It came in at #16 on the list.
+Jacksonville State University did quite well in this year’s ranking of the best places for business students.
+It came in at #15 on the list.

-Auburn University at Montgomery landed the #20 spot in the rankings for the best business programs.
+University of South Alabama landed the #17 spot in the rankings for the best business programs.

 Alabama A & M University ranked #21 on this year’s list.

-By the time they get their degree, students from this school have racked up an average of $34,238 in student loans.
-If you borrow this amount, expect your monthly student loan payment to be around $180, assuming you are on a 10-year repayment plan.After graduating from AAMU, students go on to jobs where they make an average of $36,907 during the early years of their career.
+Degree recipients from AAMU accumulate an average of $34,238 in student debt by the time they complete their degree.
+Those who take out this much in loans have to make a monthly payment of about $180 if they are on a 10-year repayment plan.After graduating from AAMU, students go on to jobs where they make an average of $36,907 during the early years of their career.

 Notes and References